 Meningococcal disease can lead to serious illnesses including meningitis (inflammation of the brain membranes) and septicaemia (blood poisoning).
 These illnesses can come on quickly over a few hours and can cause serious problems or even death.
 Read more about meningococcal disease.

-Why have you been given ciprofloxacin?
+Why have I been given ciprofloxacin?

 You have been given ciprofloxacin because within the past 7 days you have had close contact with a person who has meningococcal disease and ciprofloxacin will help to prevent its spread.
-As a contact of someone with meningococcal disease, you are at increased risk of getting the disease, but the risk is still quite low.
+As a contact of someone with meningococcal disease, you are at increased risk of getting the disease, but overall the risk is still quite low.
 The highest risk is for household contacts (1 in 300), followed by pre-school contacts (1 in 1500) and is even lower in other settings.

 Ciprofloxacin kills the meningococcal bacteria in your nose and throat, but it does not stop the disease if the bacteria have already spread beyond your nose and throat, so you still need to watch for any symptoms, and get medical help quickly.
 Read more about the symptoms of meningococcal disease.

-How to take ciprofloxacin?
+How to take ciprofloxacin